Nick Madrigal Preview, Player Props: Cubs vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.44 team ERA ranks 19th across all league pitching staffs.
+- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.46).

-- Tigers pitchers combine to rank 14th in baseball in home runs allowed (144 total, 1.2 per game).
+- Tigers pitchers combine to rank 15th in baseball in home runs surrendered (147 total, 1.2 per game).

-- His most recent time out was on Tuesday against the Minnesota Twins, when the right-hander tossed five scoreless innings while giving up just one hit.
+- The lefty last pitched on Friday against the Cleveland Guardians, when he went six innings, allowing one earned run while giving up three hits.

-- The 27-year-old has amassed an ERA of 5.16, with 8.1 strikeouts per nine innings, in nine games this season.
-Opponents are batting .202 against him.
+- In eight games this season, the 26-year-old has amassed an ERA of 3.76, with 10.1 strikeouts per nine innings.
+Opponents are batting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.